vishal-spring/solar-mqtt-contract/contracts/new.md

 # 7. Common Status Definitions

 The `status` field represents the current operational state of the publishing device.

-Unless otherwise specified, all devices shall use one or more of the following status values.

 | Status | Description |
 |--------|-------------|